radxa/aml-flash-tool/README.txt

 This is the flash-tool for Amlogic platforms.
 This aml-flash-tool script rely on update linux tool that need firstly to be installed.
-Please read the file tools/_install_/README before to proceed here.
+Please run ./INSTALL to install dependency and usb rules.

 After than you can call aml-flash-tool.sh from anywhere, it will give you quick help :